5 of the Most Common Identity Theft Scams (and How to Protect Yourself)

-Knowing what to look for helps, but here are some other steps you can take to protect yourself from identity theft:
+Knowing what to look for helps, but here are some other steps you can take to protect yourself from identity theft scams:

-- Sign up for a free identity protection service like True Identity to keep tabs on your finances.
+- Sign up for a free identity protection service like Credit Sesame to keep tabs on your finances.
 It’ll inform you if someone applies for any kind of credit using your name.

 - Shred paper documents that include personal information before throwing them away.